sweic/cs440-fraud/readme.md

 ## Live Demo

 A live hosted application is available for demonstration at [http://145.223.20.213:7474/](http://145.223.20.213:7474/).
+Once on the browser console, connect to the database at `bolt://145.223.20.213:7687` without any username/password.
 You can access the Neo4j console and explore the data directly without setting up the application locally.
 You can use the cypher commands found in the `./queries` folder.

 ## Getting Started